-This course explores race, ethnicity, and gender as factors of social differentiation in a number of Western societies, with particular attention to
+This course explores race, ethnicity, and gender as factors of social differentiation in a number of Western societies, with particular attention to America.

-America.
 It studies the ethnoracial and gender systems operating in American society and examines their institutional and interpersonal dynamics.
 Lastly, it compares ethno- racial and gender systems in order to arrive at empirical generalizations about race/ethno-relations in the Americas.
-Prerequisite(s): Completion of SOC 101 with a grade "C" or higher.
+Prerequisite(s): Successful completion of SOC 101 with a grade of "C" or better.